-Exercising is an easy way to significantly improve mental and physical well-being during and after pregnancy.
-Low-impact exercises, such as walking, yoga, and swimming, tend to be safe at any stage.
+Exercising is one way to improve mental and physical well-being during and after pregnancy.

-In this article, we explore the benefits of exercising during pregnancy and describe activities that are safe in the first trimester.
+This article will explore the benefits of exercising during pregnancy and describe some activities that are safe during the first trimester.

-We also look at how to establish a good routine, how much exercise is healthful, and whether working out during early pregnancy can cause miscarriage.
+Also, learn about how to establish a good routine, how much exercise is healthy, and whether or not working out during early pregnancy can lead to miscarriage, or pregnancy loss.

-For pregnant people, regular exercise has been linked with a wide range of health benefits, including:
+Regular exercise is linked to a wide range of health benefits for pregnant people, including:

 - reduced risk of gestational diabetes and pregnancy-induced hypertension

-- improved ability to manage weight gain and maintain a healthy weight during and after pregnancy
+- improved ability to maintain a moderate weight during and after pregnancy

 - places too much pressure on the uterus and fetus